Tanmay-boop-hash/SOC-2025_Building_LLMs_from_scratch/README.md

 # Season of Code : "Building LLMs from Scratch"
 This is a summary of what I learned so far in the four weeks of this project.

-First of all while studying all the history of transformers and LLMs in detail, i came across a number of research papers that led to the development of powerful LLMs in such a small period of time.
-Ihave uploaded all of them in this repository for my future references, and to take a look at them everytime i want to study a concept in detail.
-Therefore, these can be skipped for evealuation purposes.
+First of all while studying all the history of transformers and LLMs in detail, I came across a number of research papers that led to the development of powerful LLMs in such a small period of time.
+I have uploaded all of them in this repository for my future references, and to take a look at them everytime i want to study a concept in detail.
+Therefore, these can be skipped for evaluation purposes.
 ---

 ## WEEK-1